 Human rights abuses

-1987 - Amnesty granted both to military and left-wing guerrillas for abuses committed during early 1980s.
+1987 - Amnesty granted both to military and left-wing guerrillas for abuses committed during the early 1980s.

 1988 February - An Amnesty International report alleges an increase in human rights violations by armed forces and right-wing death squads.

 1988 August - Inter-American Court of Human Rights finds the Honduran government guilty of "disappearances" of Honduran citizens between 1981 and 1984.

 1989 January - General Alvarez is assassinated by left-wing guerrillas in Tegucigalpa.